Extremely Entertaining Short Stories

 Stacy Aumonier was born in London in 1877 and died in Switzerland in 1928.

 It was as a short-story writer that he was most highly regarded.
-Nobel Prize winner John Galsworthy described Stacy Aumonier as “one of the best short-story writers of all time” and predicted that, through the best of his stories, he would “outlive all the writers of his day.”
+Nobel Prize winner John Galsworthy described Stacy Aumonier as “a real master of the short story” and predicted that, through the best of his stories, he would “outlive all the writers of his day.”

 Between 1913 and 1928, Stacy Aumonier published more than 87 short stories in more than 25 magazines; 6 novels; a volume of 15 essays; and a volume of 14 character studies.